ghc/ghc/docs/users_guide/phases.rst

     will be a link conflict with GHC's own ``main()`` function (eg.
     ``libf2c`` and ``libl`` have their own ``main()``\ s).

-    You can use a extern main function if you initiallize the RTS manually and pass ``-no-hs-main``.
+    You can use an external main function if you initialize the RTS manually and pass ``-no-hs-main``.
 See also :ref:`using-own-main`.

 .. ghc-flag:: -c